PaulStudios/PaulStudios-Website/README.md

 # PaulStudios Website
- The Django enditio of the official Website.
+ The Django edition of the official Website.
 (In Development)